mikosik/smooth-build/doc/tutorial.md

 ```

 Apart from being automatically generated, constructor is an ordinary function and
-behaves exactly like any other function including arguments auto-assignment,
+behaves exactly like any other function.
-which we will discuss below in paragraph about functions.

 Accessing specific field of struct value is done using dot `.`.